Semantic-Org/Semantic-UI/README.md

 * Built with EM values for responsive design
 * Flexbox friendly

-## 2.0 Announcement
+## 2.0 Is Finally here

-**2.0 will be coming in June.** Get ready by checking out the changes in the [beta docs](http://beta.semantic-ui.com), and reading up on the 200+ new features, bug fixes and changes in the [2.0 release notes](https://github.com/Semantic-Org/Semantic-UI/blob/next/RELEASE-NOTES.md).
+Semantic UI 2.0 is now out.
+Read up on [what's new](http://beta.semantic-ui.com/introduction/new.html) in the docs.

-Check out the code by forking the [`next`](https://github.com/Semantic-Org/Semantic-UI/tree/next) branch.
+Migration info from `1.x` can be found in the [2.0 release notes](https://github.com/Semantic-Org/Semantic-UI/blob/master/RELEASE-NOTES.md#version-200---march-xx-2015)

 ## Install